peacefulotter/disco-experiments/README.md

 ### Errors

 -   "The Node.js native addon module (tfjs_binding.node) can not be found at path: /home/user/..."
-    -   First move to the **appropriate directory**, look at the error message and check the directory where the error is thrown, it might come from the `shared` dir as well.
+    -   First move to the **appropriate directory** (watch the logs!), look at the error message and check the directory where the error is thrown, it might come from the `core` dir as well.
     -   Move to the directory mentioned in the error message
     -   `$ npm rebuild @tensorflow/tfjs-node --build-addon-from-source`
     -   `$ npm rebuild @tensorflow/tfjs-node-gpu --build-addon-from-source`